-Everest is recognized by many public and non-profit organizations as an approved institution to support state and local workforce education and employment initiatives.
-Therefore, if you are unemployed, under employed, or an otherwise eligible youth or adult, you may qualify for various workforce educational benefit programs.
-Eligibility criteria for workforce educational assistance and benefits available vary by state, community and school, so check with the funding organization to see if you qualify.
+This campus is recognized by many public and non-profit organizations as an approved institution to support state and local workforce education and employment initiatives.
+As educational benefit programs become available, the campuses seek eligibility with the funding organizations.
+Therefore, if you are unemployed, under employed, or otherwise eligible youth or adult, you may qualify for various workforce educational benefit programs.
+Eligibility criteria for workforce educational assistance and benefits available vary by state, community and school, so check with the funding organization to see whether you qualify.